Credit card fraud

 Keep your PIN safe

 Choose a PIN that is hard to guess.
-For example, avoid using your birthday, Social Insurance Number (SIN), address or telephone number as your PIN.
+For example, avoid using your date of birth, Social Insurance Number (SIN), address or telephone number as your PIN.

 Be sure to keep your PIN safe: